 Ok, so most people, if not everyone, knows that sugar is bad for you in so many ways.
 Avoiding candy, sodas, desserts, and other obvious foods will certainly help, but the problem is that sugar is in a ton of foods you wouldn’t even think of.

 Bread, peanut butter, ketchup, yogurts, sports drinks, and many other foods that most of us don’t think of as unhealthy are absolutely packed with added sugars.
 Before you buy anything, make sure to check the labels.

 An effortless way to keep your body in tip-top shape is to simply stay hydrated.
 The power of drinking good old water can’t be overstated.
 Being well-hydrated allows your body to function to its full potential.
 Sixty-four ounces of water per day can be hard to hit for most of us, but it’s certainly a goal worth shooting for every day.

 Get Enough Sleep

-Sleep, something too many of us don’t get enough of.
+Sleep is something too many of us don’t get enough of.
 It’s estimated that 1 out of 3 adults in the US aren’t getting enough sleep regularly.
 Lack of sleep can cause havoc on your body.
-Health risk from lack of sleep include:
+Health risks from lack of sleep include: